 * According to the rules set by the European Union, this proof can be either provided in form of a residence certificate issued by the candidate’s municipality OR a certificate from the candidate’s place of work, study, or training issued by the respective institution.
 The document must have been issued within 12 months before the submission deadline of applying for the scholarship.

-Candidates applying to the AFEPA master’s programme within the regular deadline 31st of January can simultaneously apply for an Erasmus Mundus Joint Masters Degrees (EMJMD) Scholarships
+Candidates applying to the AFEPA master’s programme within the regular deadline 31st of January can simultaneously apply for an Erasmus Mundus Joint Masters Degrees (EMJMD) Scholarships during the application process.

 STEP 3: Wait.
 All applications will be reviewed and ranked by the academic board.